regiregi22/RaspiNail/raspibolt_50_electrs.md

 ### General

-On your regular computer, configure [Electrum wallet](https://electrum.org) to use your RaspiBolt:
+On your regular computer, configure [Electrum wallet](https://electrum.org) to use your RaspiNail:

 * In menu: `Tools > Network > Server`
 * Uncheck "Select server automatically"
-* Enter the hostname (e.g. `raspibolt.local`) or or ip address (e.g. `192.168.0.20`) of your RaspiBolt in the address field
+* Enter the hostname (e.g. `RaspiNail.local`) or or ip address (e.g. `192.168.0.20`) of your RaspiNail in the address field
 * Enter the port `50002`
 * `Close` and check connection in tab "Console"